Rajiv Gandhi Biography

 Rajiv Gandhi, the ninth Prime Minister of India, was born on August 20, 1944.
 The elder son of Indira Gandhi and Feroz Gandhi he was brought up in Allahabad, Uttar Pradesh.
 He did his schooling at Welham Boys’ School and the Doon School and went on to join the Imperial College London.

 He later joined the University of Cambridge where he fell in love with an Italian student Edvige Antonio Albina Maino.
 In 1966 he joined Indian Airlines and started working as a professional pilot.
 He married Albina Maino (Sonia Gandhi) in 1969.

 In spite of being a member of the most famous political family, Rajiv kept himself aloof from the politics.
 He was pressurized to join the politics after the death of his younger brother Sanjay Gandhi, who was very close to his mother and was also her adviser.
 Even being against the idea Rajiv had to give up to the mounting pressure.
 In 1981 he fought for the seat of Sanjay Gandhi and was elected to the Lok Sabha from Amethi.

 In 1984 after his mother’s assassination he was compelled to resume the post of his mother.
-Thus within hours of his mother’s death he was sworn in as the next Prime Minister of India.
+Thus within hours of his mother’s death, he was sworn in as the next Prime Minister of India.
 After assuming the office he advocated adjournment of the Parliament.
-Fresh elections were held and Congress won with un preceeding margins and Rajiv Gandhi became the Prime Minister
+Fresh elections were held and Congress won with un preceding margins and Rajiv Gandhi became the Prime Minister

 His memorial ‘Veer Bhumi’ is built in New Delhi.